 Based on Opinion Dynamics Corporation, “ComEd Residential Saturation/End Use, Market Penetration & Behavioral Study”, Appendix 3: Detailed Mail Survey Results, p34, April 2013.

-Table 1, HVAC Controls, Measure Life Report, Residential and Commercial/Industrial Lighting and HVAC Measures, GDS Associates, 2007

-Future evaluation is strongly encouraged to inform the persistence of savings to further refine measure life assumption.
-As this characterization depends heavily upon a number of savings studies that only lasted a single year or less, the longer term impacts should be assessed.
+Based on 2017 Residential Smart Thermostat Workpaper, prepared by SCE and Nest for SCE (Work Paper SCE17HC054, Revision #0).
+Estimate ability of smart systems to continue providing savings after disconnection and conduct statistical survival analysis which yields 9.2-13.8 year range.

 In contrast to program designs that utilize program affiliated contractors or other trade ally partners that support customer participation through thermostat distribution, installation and other services , BYOT programs enroll customers after the time of purchase through online rebate and program integration sign-ups.

 Including any one-time software integration or annual software maintenance, and or individual device energy feature fees.

 Market prices vary considerably in this category, generally increasing with thermostat capability and sophistication.
-The core suite of functions required by this measure's eligibility criteria are available on units readily available in the market roughly in the range of $200 and $250, excluding the availability of any wholesale or volume discounts.
-The assumed incremental cost is based on the middle of this range ($225) minus a cost of $50 for the baseline equipment blend of manual and programmable thermostats.
+The core suite of functions required by this measure's eligibility criteria are available on units readily available in the market roughly in the range of $150 and $250, excluding the availability of time or market-limited wholesale or volume pricing.
+The assumed incremental cost is based on the middle of this range ($175) minus a cost of $50 for the baseline equipment blend of manual and programmable thermostats.
 Note that any add-on energy service costs, which may include one-time setup and/or annual per device costs are not included in this assumption.

 Assumes 50% of the cooling coincidence factor (based on metering of 24 homes with central AC during PY4 and PY5 in Ameren Illinois service territory).